 We are a pharmaceutical company focused on innovative treatments within human and animal oncology.
-Our product and product candidates utilize a proprietary, nanoparticle formulation technology that is designed to facilitate the administration of intravenouslydelivered active pharmaceutical ingredients, without the addition of toxic solvents.
+Our product and product candidates utilize a proprietary, nanoparticle formulation technology that is designed to facilitate the administration of intravenously-delivered active pharmaceutical ingredients, without the addition of toxic solvents.
 We believe our formulation may result in improved safety, efficacy and ease of administration over existing drugs.
 Our initial development and commercialization efforts are focused on creating novel formulations of well-established chemotherapeutic drugs that can be used for the treatment of cancer in both humans and companion animals.
 We have four human oncology product candidates in pre-clinical and/or clinical development, and two veterinary oncology product candidates.
-We disclosed top line Phase III data for our lead human oncology product candidate in the fourth quarter of 2014 and positive overall survival data in April 2016.
-In February 2014, we received conditional approval by the United States Food and Drug Administration ("FDA") for our initial veterinary oncology product, which made us eligible for royalties and potential milestone payments from Abbott Animal Health, the animal health division of Abbott Laboratories.
+We disclosed top-line Phase III data for our lead human oncology product candidate in the fourth quarter of 2014.
+In February 2014, we received conditional approval by the United States Food and Drug Administration ("FDA") for our initial veterinary oncology product in February 2014, which made us eligible for royalties and potential milestone payments from Abbott Animal Health, the animal health division of Abbott Laboratories.
 Our lead products utilize paclitaxel, the active ingredient of Taxol and Abraxane, two widely used cancer drugs marketed by Bristol-Myers Squibb and Celgene, respectively.
 Based on the potential benefits of our proprietary formulation technology, we are pursuing a strategy to replace the use of existing paclitaxel-based products in multiple cancers with our novel formulations.
-Our formulation is currently called Paclical or Apealea, depending on market, for human indications, and is marketed under the name Paccal Vet-CA1 ("Paccal Vet") for veterinary indications.
+Our formulation is currently called Paclical for human indications, and is marketed under the name Paccal Vet-CA1 ("Paccal Vet") for veterinary indications.
 We own the global commercial rights to Paclical, excluding Israel, Turkey, Russia, the Commonwealth of Independent States ("CIS"), Ukraine, Georgia and Turkmenistan.
-We own the global commercial rights of Paccal Vet, excluding Japan.
+We have licensed the global commercial rights to Paccal Vet, excluding Japan, Russia and the CIS, to Abbott Animal Health, which were subsequently acquired by Zoetis in connection with the closing of its purchase of certain assets from Abbott on February 10, 2015.

-A phase III study with our lead human oncology product candidate, Paclical, for the treatment of epithelial ovarian cancer has been completed.
-We have received orphan designation for Paclical in the EU and the U.S. Results regarding progression free survival are available and we filed an MAA in the EU based upon these results in February 2016.
-We obtained overall survival, OS, data in April 2016 and we will file to the FDA late 2016 or 2017.
-We previously submitted an application to market Paclical in Russia, and we received market authorization in April 2015 and were entered into the Russian reimbursement system in January 2016.
+A phase III study with our lead human oncology product candidate, Paclical, for the treatment of epithelial ovarian cancer has recently been completed.
+We have received orphan designation for Paclical in the EU and the U.S. Results regarding progression free survival are available, and we intend to file an MAA in the EU based upon these results.
+The results were disclosed in the fourth quarter of 2014.
+We previously submitted an application to market Paclical in Russia, and we received market authorization in April 2015.
 We are also conducting and planning additional clinical trials to evaluate Paclical in other cancer types, initially breast cancer.